kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v1beta1-deprecated/01-40-expose-workload-apigateway.md

 This tutorial shows how to expose an unsecured instance of the HTTPBin Service and call its endpoints.

 > [!WARNING]
->  Exposing a workload to the outside world is a potential security vulnerability, so tread carefully.
+>  Exposing a workload to the outside world is a potential security vulnerability, so be careful.
 In a production environment, always secure the workload you expose with [OAuth2](../01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md) or [JWT](../01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md).

 ## Prerequisites